christianpflugradt/Pollywog/README.md

 ## Configuration ##

-Pollywog uses Yaml as configuration format.
+Pollywog uses YAML as configuration format.
 The following properties are currently available as part of the configuration:

 **client.baseurl**: This URL plus the personalized secret are sent to all participants in a poll.